You never want an ad in your account that’s below par, but underperforming Responsive Search Ads (RSAs) might be doing more harm than you realize.

 With up to 3 headlines and 2 descriptions, a poorly written text ad can be confusing enough.
 But when you factor in 15 headlines and 4 descriptions, a Responsive Search Ad built on weak ad text will underperform at an even larger scale.

-So how do you fix underperforming Responsive Search Ads?
+So how do you fix or optimize underperforming Responsive Search Ads?

-How do I create a good Responsive Search Ad?
+How to create a good Responsive Search Ad?

 Writing a solid Responsive Search Ad involves a bit more work and creativity than your typical text ad.
 The fact that Google can combine your headlines and descriptions in any number of ways means every element needs to be able to stand alone, while also fitting with any other elements that Google chooses to pair it with.